deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](charts/charts_22_8.png "🔼 Figure 7: Performance of watermarking methods at a resolution of 512x512 pixels under (a) Gaussian blurring, (b) brightness adjustments, (c) contrast modifications, (d) Gaussian noise, and (e) JPEG compression.")

-> 🔼 The chart displays the performance of eleven watermarking methods against five different image distortions at a resolution of 512x512 pixels, measured by TPR@0.1%FPR, TPR@1%FPR, bit accuracy, and AUROC.
+> 🔼 The chart displays the performance of eleven watermarking methods against five types of image distortions at a resolution of 512x512 pixels, showing robustness and accuracy metrics for each method and distortion type.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Performance of watermarking methods at a resolution of 512x512 pixels under (a) Gaussian blurring, (b) brightness adjustments, (c) contrast modifications, (d) Gaussian noise, and (e) JPEG compression.